Dog Bite Attorneys Serving New Jersey

 Dog bites are an unfortunate part of American life, with more than 4.5 million people suffering a bite every year.
 Twenty percent of dog bites require medical attention, and the largest number of severe bites affect children.
-Children and senior citizens are the most common victims of dog bites, and childrens’ low stature and low awareness put them at the greatest risk.
+Children and senior citizens are the most common victims of dog bites, and the low stature and awareness of children can put them at the greatest risk.

 The problem of dog bites is not one that will disappear soon, with nearly 70 million dogs in homes across the country.
 Some dog bites do not break the skin or require medical treatment, but a large number of bites can cause infection and serious medical concerns.

-If you or your child has suffered from a dog bite, contact Maggiano, DiGirolamo & Lizzi to explore your options and recover your losses.
+If you or your child has suffered from a dog bite, contact the dog bite lawyers at Maggiano, DiGirolamo & Lizzi to explore your options and recover your losses.

 What Does New Jersey Law Say About Dog Bites?